Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 At first it seems that there's a steady pattern of 1.3% and 2.7% increase with every odd and even level, respectively.
 However, the pattern resets at lv.
 6, and lv.
 8 doesn't give any speed boost at all.
 What a ripoff!

-Building up Agility for certain characters might be a worthwhile endeavor in some longer category, so it might be useful to know that even numbers are the best milestones to aim for until you reach Agility 5.

-To do: test if having Agility 1 even saves any frames with normal length attack animations.
+It seems shorter animations like Wang Yuanji's combos are not impacted at all by Agility 1.
+Therefore, one could argue Agility 2 is the first good milestone to aim for in speedruns, if it becomes necessary to boost the speed of some character's animations.

-### Potency / Precision
+#### Potency / Precision

 Potency and Precision on the other hand slow down your character's attack speed.
 Either Potency or Precision alone in your weapon seems to give the attack speed penalty of -14.7%.
 If you have both, the penalty increases to -27.5%.